EPFL-ENAC/ENACrestic/README.md

 You can check it's activity by reading the `~/.enacrestic/last_backups.log` file.

-Note : **First backup can take a long time!** Please consider having enough time for the 1st backup to complete.
+Note: **First backup can take a long time!** Please consider having enough time for the 1st backup to complete.
 It'll be the longest backup ever, since everything has to be copied.
 All future backups will then be only incremental.

 # Run **ENACrestic** on a server